inviHD/ClipTrack/README.md

 ### How to Run
 1. Install the Qt runtime libraries for your platform.
-2. Build the project using CMake and Ninja.
+2. Build the project using CMake.
 3. Run the `ClipTrack` executable.

+(Or you open it with VS)

+Its my first serious C++/Qt file, so don't expect it to be perfect.